gromann/gridsome-forestry-starter/projects/build-a-blog-with-gridsome-and-forestry.md

 project_fg_color: "#000000"
-sumary: "Gridsome is an awesome framework when it comes to blogging, and forestry is the perfect CMS for easily getting started! \n\nIn this post, I want to show you how to set up a basic blog fast and for free by using those two frameworks."
+sumary: "Gridsome is an awesome framework when it comes to blogging, and forestry is the perfect CMS for easily getting started! \n\nIn this post, I want to show you how to set up your personal blog fast and for free by using those two frameworks."

 ---
 When it comes to creating a blog, most people tend to chose WordPress with Elementor.
 This sounds also like an amazing combination, there are a whole bunch of finished teams and also a high amount of plugins for integrating ads, analytics, or optimizing SEO.
 But it comes at a cost.
 You will have to pay for the commercial WordPress, maybe for some plugins and themes, and since WordPress needs a Database, you will need to pay for domain hosting.